The leading cause of death in boating accidents in Florida is drowning.

 As per our experience, fatal accidents commonly involved collision with a fixed object and boaters falling overboard.

 Put simply: many deadly boating incidents are not freak storms.
 They are everyday operational failures, often with speed, alcohol, distraction, or poor judgment in the background.
+Nationwide data also shows thousands of boating incidents occur each year, resulting in significant injuries, fatalities, and millions of dollars in property damage.

 How to reduce boating fatality risk right now